WHISTLEBLOWER | COMMODITIES & Digital ASSET FRAUD

 Every year, investors and financial markets suffer billions of dollars in losses due to fraud.
 The Commodity Futures Trading Commission Whistleblower Program is designed to root out misconduct in the marketplace.

-The CFTC regulates exchanges that host futures trading; swap execution facilities, which are platforms that allow participants to buy and sell swaps; swap data repositories, which are centralized facilities for swap data reporting and recordkeeping, and the Options Clearing Corporation.
+The CFTC regulates exchanges that host futures trading; swap execution facilities, which are platforms that allow participants to buy and sell swaps; swap data repositories, which are centralized facilities for swap data reporting and recordkeeping, and futures commission merchants, and commodity pool operators, among other CFTC registrants.

 The CFTC investigates and prosecutes violations such as: